Revised and updated January 20, 2020.

 3. Destination Athlete

-This company currently ranks #216 (up from #304 last year) on Entrepreneur magazine’s Franchise 500 list.
-Founded in 2008 and franchising since that same year, the number of locations has been ramping up over the last few years and currently stands at 73 (up from 41 last year), none of which are company-owned and all of which are in the U.S.
+Founded in 2008 and franchising since that same year, the number of locations has started moving up rapidly in the last few years and currently stands at 98 (up from 73 last year), of which two are company-owned and all are located in the US.

 An Important Note About Our Methodology